Banshee (roller coaster): Characteristics

 Banshee operates with three trains made of steel and fiberglass with eight cars per train.
 In each car, riders are seated four across in a single row for a total of 32 riders per train.
 The configuration has a theoretical capacity of 1,650 riders per hour.
 Riders are secured by flexible, over-the-shoulder restraints and interlocking seat belts, known as vest restraints, similar to those used on Bolliger & Mabillard's Wing Coaster models.
 Each train is painted a different color: blue, green, or purple.

 Banshee's tubular steel track was manufactured by Clermont Steel Fabricators in Batavia, Ohio.
-The first vertical loop on Banshee wraps around the lift hill.
-This element can be found on two other Bolliger & Mabillard roller coasters, which are The Riddler's Revenge at Six Flags Magic Mountain and Kumba at Busch Gardens Tampa.
 At night, the ride is illuminated and features fog effects.

 As the name suggests, the ride is themed after the mythological female spirit of the same name.
 The ride's backstory details sightings and screams of the banshee dating back to when the construction of Kings Island began in 1970.
 The ride features its own plaza area, with its station being themed appropriately.